 A rhinoplasty should never change how you look—it should just being your facial features into harmony.
 By reshaping the nose so that it’s more proportional to your face, a rhinoplasty can help you look more balanced and aesthetically appealing.

-During your recovery for the rhinoplasty, you should NOT:
+During your recovery, you should NOT: